All Episodes

 Yeah, Gary Hart's wife stood next to him out there, too.

-That is white comedian Paul Shanklin, a vocal portrayal there as Bill Clinton talking about Elliot Spitzer and Love Client number nine.
+That is white comedian Paul Shanklin, a vocal portrayal there as Bill Clinton, talking about Elliot Spitzer and love client number nine.

-In brief time out, we'll come back and wrap it up after this.
+We'll come back and wrap it up after this.

-He handled this a little differently than most of these guys do.
+I'll tell you, Sanford handled this, as we've commented here, he handled this a little differently than most of these guys do.

 Elliot Spitzer was writing checks to the hookers.